 We paid €4.80 for a pint of Budweiser.
 The drinks in Ireland are a little expensive but overall it was a great night.
 The bar is on the main street of Killarney, with a good central location and definitely worth a visit.

 A post shared by Cora – TheMiniMillionaire (@theminimillionaire) on

 Even if it’s simply for a look around, you have to walk into this maze of a building.
 It’s quirky, it’s fun and it’s a tourist paradise.
 Seriously!
 In the daytime, if you’re looking for places to eat in Killarney, Ireland then this place also serves food – although we’ve to try it personally the reviews seem to say it’s great!

-That’s our summary of the best restaurants in Killarney, Ireland.
+That’s our summary of the best places to eat in Killarney, Ireland.
 As always we’d love to know what you think, have we missed somewhere?
 Let us know in the comments below.